datahub-v2/frontend/docs/features/data-cli.md

+---
-# Data's Command Line Interface
+title: Data's Command Line Interface
+---

 `data` is the command-line tool to prepare, push and get data.
 With `data` you will be able to: